Category Archives: Waldeck-Pyrmont Royals

 Emma of Waldeck-Pyrmont, Queen of the Netherlands, Grand Duchess of Luxembourg; Credit – Wikipedia

 Her Serene Highness Princess Emma of Waldeck-Pyrmont (Adelheid Emma Wilhelmina Theresia) was born on August 2, 1858, at Arolsen Castle in the town of Arolsen, the capital of the Principality of Waldeck-Pyrmont.
 Today the town is known as Bad Arolsen and is located in the Waldeck-Frankenberg district of Hesse in Germany.
-Her parents were George Victor, Sovereign Prince of Waldeck-Pyrmont and Princess Helena of Nassau.
+Her parents were George Victor, Prince of Waldeck-Pyrmont and Princess Helena of Nassau.
 Through both of her parents, Helena was a descendant of Anne, Princess Royal, the eldest daughter of King George II of Great Britain.

 Helena, the fourth of seven children, had five sisters and one brother.
 Her brother Friedrich was the last reigning Prince of Waldeck-Pyrmont.
 One of her sisters married a future king and another married Queen Victoria’s youngest son.
-Emma’s father married again after her mother died in 1888, and the only child of that marriage, Emma’s half-brother Wolrad, died in action during World War I.
+Emma’s father married again after her mother died in 1888, and the only child of that marriage, Emma’s half-brother Wolrad, was killed in action during World War I.

 Emma’s siblings: